-If you are looking to attend rehab over the Christmas period and complete an Addiction Treatment Programme, or want information on behalf of someone else, Life Works will be open as usual and their team will be supporting those wanting to start their recovery over the festive season.
+If you have been struggling with addiction this year or want to get information for someone you are close to, the Addiction Treatment Programme at Life Works will be open as usual and the team will be supporting those wanting to start their recovery over the festive season.

 Christmas within Life Work’s Addiction Treatment Programme